 Abstract: "Continuous, high frequency in situ observations of ethane and propane began in the United Kingdom in 1993 and have continued through to the present day at a range of kerbside, urban background and rural locations.
 Whilst other monitored C2 - C8 hydrocarbons have shown dramatic declines in concentrations by close to or over an order of magnitude, ethane and propane levels have remained at or close to their 1993 values.
 Urban ethane sources appear to be dominated by natural gas leakage.
 Background levels of ethane associated with long range transport are rising.
 However, natural gas leakage is not the sole source of urban propane.
 Oil and gas operations lead to elevated propane levels in urban centres when important refinery operations are located nearby.
 Weekend versus weekday average diurnal curves for ethane and propane at an urban background site in London show the importance of natural gas leakage for both ethane and propane, and road traffic sources for propane.
 The road traffic source of propane was tentatively identified as arising from petrol-engine motor vehicle refuelling and showed a strong downwards trend at the long-running urban background and rural sites.
-The natural gas leakage appeared to be significantly underestimated compared with the observations.
+The natural gas leakage source of ethane and propane in the observations exhibits an upwards trend whereas that in the UK emission inventory trends downwards.
+Also, inventory emissions for natural gas leakage appeared to be significantly underestimated compared with the observations.
 In addition, the observed ethane to propane ratio found here for natural gas leakage strongly disagreed with the inventory ratio."

-(2016) Spatial and temporal variability of urban fluxes of methane, carbon monoxide and carbon dioxide above London.
-UK https://acp.copernicus.org/articles/16/10543/2016/acp-16-10543-2016- discussion.html Long-term (3-year) measurements on methane fluxes in London.
+(2016) Spatial and temporal variability of urban fluxes of methane, carbon monoxide and carbon dioxide above London, UK https://acp.copernicus.org/articles/16/10543/2016/acp-16-10543-2016- discussion.html Long-term (3-year) measurements on methane fluxes in London.

-Results: The wintertime increase above background in CH4 concentrations and the accompanying enrichment in δ 13C were consistent with North Sea natural gas and attributed to losses of CH4 from over-pressurized pipelines in response to (or anticipation of) an increase in demand and to incomplete combustion upon boiler ignition.
+Results: The wintertime increase above background in CH_4 concentrations and the accompanying enrichment in δ 13C were consistent with North Sea natural gas and attributed to losses of CH_4 from over-pressurized pipelines in response to (or anticipation of) an increase in demand and to incomplete combustion upon boiler ignition.

-Annual CH4 emissions (72 tons km-2) were more than double the LAEI value suggesting that sources are not as well characterized by the inventory.
-A shortfall in inventoried CH4 emissions can be explained by the existence of temperature-dependent sources related to natural gas usage and perhaps also of biogenic origin (e.g. sewage).
+Annual CH_4 emissions (72 tons km^{-2}) were more than double the LAEI value suggesting that sources are not as well characterized by the inventory.
+A shortfall in inventoried CH_4 emissions can be explained by the existence of temperature-dependent sources related to natural gas usage and perhaps also of biogenic origin (e.g. sewage).